The Unique Position of Island Nations in Refugee Resettlement

 Indonesia and Transit Islands

-Indonesia, an archipelago nation, hosts refugees in transit on islands like Batam and Lombok, often through UNHCR coordination.
-While not a formal resettlement country, Indonesia has demonstrated that island locations can serve as safe waypoints when supported by international partners.
-The key lesson: temporary protection must be coupled with clear pathways to either local integration, resettlement elsewhere, or voluntary return, to prevent protracted limbo.
+Indonesia, an archipelagic nation, hosts refugees in transit on islands such as Batam and Lombok, often in coordination with UNHCR.
+While not a formal resettlement country, Indonesia’s island locations serve as safe waypoints for displaced persons awaiting resettlement or voluntary return.

 Strategies for Sustainable Resettlement